#Article

 • verbal abuse, initiation rituals, physical intimidation

-These, can be, of course, a slippery slope.
+These behaviors can be a slippery slope, and employees often struggle to differentiate between a strict manager and a bullying boss.
 What is an unmanageable workload, for example?
 Who among us has not been asked to do work unconnected to our jobs (take a regular turn cleaning up the kitchen area, for example?)
 What do managers do when employees continually make errors even after being made aware of them?
 What kinds of initiation rituals are harmless and which are over the line?

 Organizations are being held accountable for the actions of their managers, so it's critical for companies that wish to stay out of lawsuit city to be clear in their instructions to managers about actions that cannot be permitted or condoned.

-What to do when a manager is bullying you?
+1. What to do when your boss or manager is bullying you?

-When a manager is bullying you, it's important to document the behavior, report it to HR or a higher authority, seek support from colleagues, and consider consulting with a lawyer if necessary.
+When a boss or manager is bullying you, it's important to document the behavior, report it to HR or a higher authority, seek support from colleagues, and consider consulting with a lawyer if necessary.

 Managers may bully employees due to various reasons such as insecurity, power dynamics, personal issues, or a lack of proper training in management techniques.
 Employees should know that being targeted for bullying is not their fault, and it is a form of power abuse.